 Put simply, an ad or piece of marketing material is “swipe worthy” if it grabs your attention and makes you pay attention.

 If you notice an element of a sales letter, commercial, or online advertisement, there’s likely something about it that you can use to inspire your work at a later point.

 Did that Facebook video ad hold your attention and make you laugh?

-Then these may be worth saving as examples to emulate in your own future marketing.
+Then these examples may be worth saving as examples to emulate in your own future marketing.

 What Should You Save in Your File?

 So, if you’re thinking about starting a swipe file, what should you put in it?